BxCppDev/Bayeux/README.rst

 To do
 =====

+* Migrate some deprecated Boost classes to some C++11 classes (smart pointers...)
-* Implement support for radioactive decays  using ENSDF from Geant4 in the Bayeux/genbb_help module.
+* Implement support for radioactive decays  using ENSDF files from Geant4 in the Bayeux/genbb_help module.
 * Implement  the  Bayeux/mctools  MCNP extension  library  module  and companion tools.